-Prince Harry's brother, father and grandfather have all been sporting balding heads for a good few years now, but it seems the 34-year-old new father recently joined Prince William, Prince Charles and Prince Philip as the newest male royal family member to seriously start losing his hair.
+Prince Harry's brother, father and grandfather have all been sporting balding heads for a good few years now, but it seems the 35-year-old has joined joined Prince William, Prince Charles and Prince Philip as the newest male royal family member to seriously start losing his hair.

-The famous ginger, who welcomed his son Archie Mountbatten-Windsor earlier this month, has long enjoyed a full head of glorious hair.
+The famous ginger has long enjoyed a full head of glorious hair.

 Even William's wife Kate Middleton reportedly makes fun of her husband's baldness.